 Cons

-The Levoit Smart Wi-Fi Air Purifier LV-PUR131S offers proficient filtration capability and several convenient features.
-A cloth prefilter and HEPA filter remove larger pollutants like pet hair, dust, and pollen, while an activated carbon filter removes VOCs and harmful odors.
-Operating on Max Mode, this Levoit purifier cycles clean air in a 900-square-foot room once per hour, or every 15 minutes for a 500-square-foot room.
-For individuals with allergies, the Levoit functions best in rooms up to 350 square feet.
+The Levoit LV-PUR131S smart air purifier offers proficient filtration capability and several convenient features.
+A cloth prefilter and HEPA filter remove larger pollutants like pet hair, dust, and pollen, while an activated-carbon filter removes volatile organic compounds (VOCs) and harmful odors.
+According to Levoit, this air purifier functions best in rooms up to 360 square feet, making it ideal for living rooms, offices, and bedrooms.

-This Levoit purifier has three operating speeds and runs at a quiet 27 decibels on the lowest setting.
-An air quality sensor automatically adjusts the operating speed in response to higher or lower air particulate content.
-The Energy Star-rated unit works by voice command with the Vesync app via Alexa or Google Home Assistant.
-The Vesync app comes with over 10 advanced features including direct control, scheduled air purifying, air quality display, cleaning modes, and filter life.
+This purifier has three operating speeds and runs at a quiet 27 decibels on the lowest setting.
+An air-quality sensor automatically adjusts the operating speed in response to higher or lower air particulate content.
+The Energy Star–rated unit works by voice command with the Vesync app via Alexa or Google Home Assistant.
+The Vesync app comes with over 10 advanced features, including direct control, scheduled air purifying, air-quality display, cleaning modes, and filter life.

 Product Specs